dxos/dxos/docs/docs/guide/kube/auto-update.md

 sudo kube restart
 ```

-The update is happening from one of 2 channels (`dev` or `latest`), based on which channel was used during installation.
+The happens from one of two channels (`dev` or `latest`), based on which was used during installation.

-Binaries are disributed from cloud object storage behind a CDN.